duanwujie/debian-policy-chinese/policy/upgrading-checklist.rst

 rules, update the value of ``Standards-Version`` to the current Policy Manual version.

+If an item in the list is followed by the name of a Lintian tag in square brackets, it indicates that the policy requirement is covered by that Lintian tag.
+The lack of such an annotation does not mean that no Lintian tag exists to cover the requirement.
+Our coverage of these annotations is quite incomplete, and patches to this checklist are very welcome.

 The sections in this checklist match the values for the ``Standards-Version`` control field in omitting the minor patch version, except in the two anomalous historical cases where normative